 Most importantly, you’ll walk away from the tour with a strong understanding of how Atlanta changed the world while connecting with your peers.

 - Seeing Historic Ebenezer Baptist Church (interior when open)

-- Private presentation with the owner and optional add-on reception at Madame CJ Walker Beauty Museum
+- Private presentation with the owner and optional add-on reception at Madame CJ Walker Beauty Museum (add-on)

 - Bottled water refreshment

 - Hearing immersive stories of Dr. King and other Civil Rights leaders

 - Taking in skyline views of Atlanta at the Jackson Street Bridge

 - Understanding the impact of Atlanta on the Civil Rights Movement